-It’s recommended that you seek professional advice or shop online for special shoe stretchers that you’ll be able to use over and over again.
+It's recommended that you seek professional advice or shop online for special shoe stretchers that you'll be able to use over and over again.
 Your beautiful dress shoes need to fit you perfectly.
-If you’ve tried and failed to break in your shoes traditionally, then it may be time to do some professional stretching.
+If you've tried and failed to break them in traditionally, then it may be time to do some professional shoe stretching.
 Be your own cobbler and learn to stretch your dress shoes like a pro.